Tinkerforge/doc/en/source/Hardware/Bricklets/RealTime_Clock.rst

 ========================

 .. note::
-  Diese Bricklet ist noch in Entwicklung!
+ This Bricklet is currently work-in-progress!

 Features